 Objectivity: Because objectivity is essential to the audit function, an internal auditor does not develop and install procedures, prepare records, or engage in any other activity which the auditor would normally review and appraise and which could reasonably be construed to compromise the auditor’s independence.
 The auditor’s objectivity is not adversely affected, however, by determining or recommending standards of control to be adopted in the development of systems and procedures under review.

 Responsibility - The internal audit staff has a responsibility to report to University management on the areas examined and to evaluate management’s plans or actions to correct reported findings.
-In addition, the Executive Director of Internal Audit has a responsibility to report at least annually to the Board of Regents Finance and Asset Management Committee and quarterly to the Audit Advisory Committee to inform them of any significant findings that have not been reasonably addressed by University management.
+In addition, the Executive Director of Internal Audit has a responsibility to report at least annually to the Board of Regents Finance and Asset Management Committee and quarterly to the Audit Advisory Committee to inform them of any significant findings and those that have not been reasonably addressed by University management.

 The Executive Director of Internal Audit will coordinate internal and independent outside audit activities to ensure adequate coverage and minimize duplication of effort.

 Standards – The responsibility of Internal Audit is to serve the University in a manner that is consistent with the standards established by the Institute of Internal Auditors (IIA) and required by the Regulatory Code of Washington 43.88.160(4)(a) and the Office of Financial Management State Administrative & Accounting Manual Chapter 22.
 Internal Audit shall comply with the IIA mandatory elements of the International Professional Practices Framework, including the Core principles for the Professional Practice of Internal Auditing, the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.